polterguy/magic.data.common/README.md

 select count(*) from 'table1'
 ```

-**Notice**, by setting **[limit]** to _"-1"_, we avoid adding the limit parts to our SQL.
-Unless you explicitly
+**Notice**, by setting **[limit]** to _"-1"_, like we do above, we avoid adding the limit parts to our SQL.
+Unless
-specify a limit, the default value will always be 25, to avoid accidentally exhausting your database, and/or
+you explicitly specify a limit, the default value will always be 25, to avoid accidentally exhausting your database,
-web server, by selecting all records from a table with millions of records.
+and/or web server, by selecting all records from a table with millions of records.

 ### Paging

 To page your **[sql.read]** results, use **[limit]** and **[offset]**, such as the following illustrates.
+Notice, even though we use _"limit"_ and _"offset"_ - The correct syntax will be applied for your database type,
+depending upon which database type you're using - Implying for Microsoft SQL Server, it will inject MS SQL dialect,
+and not MySQL dialect.
+But the syntax for your lambda object still remains the same, making it simpler to create
+SQL syntax valid for your specific database type.

+The whole intention with the project, is to provide a uniform common syntax, for creating SQL, that can be executed
+towards any database type.

 ```
 sql.read